dauparas/tensorflow_examples/README.md

 # tensorflow_examples
-A collection of simple Tensorflow coding examples.
+A collection of simple Tensorflow examples on Google Colab.